elasticluster/elasticluster/docs/configure.rst

     started correctly (i.e. are not in error state), the cluster is configured anyway, otherwise creation of the cluster will fail.

+``thread_pool_max_size``

+    The maximum number of process to be created when virtual machines are started.
+Default is 10.

 Examples
 --------